nervousapps/NervousSuperMother/README.md

 Thanks for that great inspiring work !

-Platform built around Teensy 3.5/3.6.
+Platform built around Teensy 3.5/3.6 and adapted for 4.1 with DaddyBoard addon PCB.

-It is mainly a development platform using almost all the ports on Teensy.
+It is mainly a development platform using almost all ports of Teensy.

 # ModularGrid : https://www.modulargrid.net/e/other-unknown-nervoussupersynth